 This article was originally published January 2014 and updated with current links.

 Seasonal changes are the perfect time to re-evaluate our habits and lifestyle so we can make changes for the better.
 What we all hope for is to develop healthy habits are so regular they become second nature, right?
 Habits that are such a part of us that we hardly give them a thought.
-That is what these individuals have accomplished.
-They have practiced healthy living, studied it and made it second nature.
-These people have a sparkle in their eyes, an energy about them that is irresistable, they eat, sleep and breathe health.
+That’s what these individuals have accomplished.
+They’ve practiced healthy living, studied it and made it second nature.
+These people have a sparkle in their eyes, an energy about them that is irresistible, they eat, sleep and breathe health.
 Their healthy lifestyles encompass all aspects of life: physical, emotional, spiritual, professional.
 Not only that, they are leaders in our community who are teaching other’s to adopt those healthy habits, too.
 Many have made it their life’s work to help other’s be healthier, all are leading by example.
 What is amazing is how varied the perspectives are.
+I hope you are inspired by the variety of options available to you in choosing a healthy lifestyle, ideas to help you discover what works for you!

 Together we all can make a difference in someone’s life for the better.
 Together, we can all make a huge impact on our community and beyond the borders of Milwaukee.
 Everyone practices some healthy habits to some degree, give yourself credit for what you do, too.

 These people have a full lifestyle of healthy habits, it’s not just going through the motions, it’s part of their being.
+If you’d like to dig deeper and discover what really fits your life, check out my latest book, Two Inches Of Wool, it will give you some direction in finding those healthy habits that will fit your life.
 Yes, when we start developing healthy habits it often begins by just copying someone else’s ideas.
 But there comes a time that you need to step out of the box and listen to your body and do what is really right and works for you.
 These people have taken health and embraced it as their own, found what works in their life.

-This is all about discovering your highest potential.
-I hope this article will inspire you to reach out and try something new so you can discover those routines that will become second nature.
+You can discover your highest potential when you reach out and try something new so you can discover those routines that will become second nature.
 When you start to get sick, timing is everything.
 If you have the wellness tools on hand, the wisdom and the clarity of thought it can be the difference between being run down a couple of days or being sick for weeks.

 Jeanne Telderer of Rainbows End Farm raises organically fed and pastured chickens, pork, turkey and lamb.
 Whenever we cook a chicken, I make a bone broth and transform it into Sally Fallon’s Coconut Chicken Soup recipe.
 We always add a good dose of garlic to boost the immune building broth.
 This gets frozen and whenever anyone starts to feel something coming on we warm it up and enjoy the nourishing fluids :).
 We also use a cinnamon/clove/rosemary/melaleuca essential oil blend and take supplements known for their immune boosting abilities like Ester C, Olive leaf, Elderberry & Zinc.
 Looking for organic, grass fed beef & chickens in the Milwaukee or Washington County area?
 Contact Jeanne directly at email@example.com